ukui/peony/CONTRIBUTING.md

 - If you are good at one or more foreign languages, you should be a translator.

-- If you are be familiar with the framework and develop on it, you should be a developer or programer of peony-qt.
+- If you are familiar with the framework and developing on it, you should be a developer or programer of peony-qt.

 The different character's contribution is equally important.
 But the threshold is different.